cern-it-efp/EOSC-Testsuite/docs/clouds/azurerm.rst

 Azure
 ---------------------------------------------

-It is also possible to use AKS to provision the cluster, for this refer to section "Using existing clusters".

 Install az CLI and configure credentials with 'az login'.
 Note resource group, security group, and subnet have to be created in advance.